Madagascar: Escape 2 Africa: Production

 A sequel to Madagascar had been in development since 2005, when the first film had been released, with a release date planned for late 2008.
-In the first teaser trailer, which was released in March 2008, the film was subtitled with The Crate Escape.
+In the first teaser trailer, which was released in March 2008, the film was subtitled The Crate Escape.
 By June 2008, the film was given its final title – Escape 2 Africa.
+Los Angeles-based studio Duck Studios, animated the end credits scene using Cutout animation with a style inspired by African art.